Cupressus sempervirens aka Mediterranean Cypress

 Mediterranean Cypress, Italian Cypress, Common Cypress

-How to care for Mediterranean Cypress
+How difficult is it to take care of Mediterranean Cypress

 Mediterranean Cypress presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.